jeertmans/manim-slides/docs/source/reference/sharing.md

 In the future, we hope to provide more features to this format, so feel free to suggest new features too!

-If you authored subsections and want to split them into separate PowerPoint slides, pass `--pptx-subsections=split` to duplicate the slide once per subsection.
+Subsections are automatically split into separate PowerPoint slides by default (`--pptx-subsections=all`).
+Use `--pptx-subsections=none` to ignore subsections and create one slide per manim slide.

 ### Static PDF presentation